-The translation mark grid assesses both communication and content and linguistic knowledge and accuracy.
+Translation mark grid assesses both communication and content and linguistic knowledge and accuracy.
 When awarding marks, the student's response across the whole paragraph should be considered.

-Mark Descriptor 0 No rewardable material 1-3 Meaning of some individual words or phrases is conveyed; frequent omissions/incorrectly communicated words and phrases/ mother-tongue interference Some straightforward structures are accurate but regular errors prevent meaning of individual phrases/sentences being conveyed 4-6 The meaning of the passage is partially communicated, some words and phrases are omitted/incorrectly communicated Language and structures are accurate in some phrases and sentences but some errors prevent meaning being conveyed 7-8 The meaning of the passage is mostly communicated, occasional words are omitted/incorrectly communicated Mostly accurate language and structures; errors occur that occasionally hinder clarity and in rare instances prevent meaning being conveyed 9-12 The meaning of the passage is fully communicated Consistently accurate language and structures, any errors do not hinder clarity
+Mark Descriptor 0 No rewardable material 1-3 Meaning of some individual words or phrases is conveyed; frequent omissions/incorrectly communicated words and phrases/mother-tongue interference Some simple structures are accurate but regular errors prevent meaning of individual phrases/sentences being conveyed and thus prevent overall meaning of the passage being conveyed 4-6 The meaning of the passage is partially communicated, some words and phrases are omitted/incorrectly communicated Language and structures are accurate in some phrases and sentences but some errors prevent meaning being conveyed 7-8 The meaning of the passage is mostly communicated, occasional words are omitted/incorrectly communicated Mostly accurate language and structures; errors occur that occasionally hinder clarity and in rare instances prevent meaning being conveyed 9-12 The meaning of the passage is fully communicated Consistently accurate language and structures, any errors do not hinder clarity